MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 ## Baseline architectures for mission-critical applications

 These baseline examples serve as the recommended north star architecture for mission-critical applications.
 The baseline strongly recommends containerization and using a container orchestrator for the application platform.
-The baseline uses Azure Kubernetes Service (AKS) because Kubernetes is widely adopted across many industries.
+The baseline uses Azure Kubernetes Service (AKS).

 > Refer to [Well-Architected mission-critical workloads: Containerization](/azure/architecture/framework/mission-critical/mission-critical-application-platform#containerization).